PhyuSinThaw40685566/sem/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Tracking issue
 about: Use this template for tracking new features.
-title: "[15th October 2024]: [FEATURE NAME]"
+title: "[DATE]: [FEATURE NAME]"
-labels: bug, tracking issue, needs triage
+labels: tracking issue, needs triage
-assignees: octocat
+assignees:

 ---